-Warsaw Travel and Tourist Guide – Warsaw (Polish: Warszawa) is a major tourist destination located in central Poland in the province of Mazowieckie and is the capital and largest municipal centre of Polska.
+Warsaw Travel Guide – Warsaw (Polish: Warszawa) is a major tourist destination located in central Poland in the province of Mazowieckie and is the capital and largest municipal centre of Polska.
 Located on the Vistula River about 360 kilometres, 224 miles from the Baltic Sea and about 300 kilometres, 186 miles from the Carpathian Mountains located on Poland’s southern boarder.

 Warsaw’s population as of December 2015 was estimated to be 1,735,442.
 The city area is 516.9 square kilometres or 199.6 sq miles, with an agglomeration of 6,100.43 square kilometres, 2,355.4 sq miles.
 About 8.3 million tourists visited Warsaw in 2014 of which 2.8 million were foreign tourists.

 Warsaw is the 9th largest municipal centre in the European Union in terms of population and is one of the Alpha Cities (A global city, also called world city or sometimes an alpha city, is a municipal centre deemed to be an important node point in the global economic system).

 Warsaw is split in two halves by the river with many of the tourist sites and financial district located on the western side of the Vistula (Wisła).

 This site is a travel and tourist guide about the country of Polska which is located in central Europe.
 You are very welcome to visit my site and I hope that you will enjoy the experience.

 The guide is easy to use as each village, town and city has it’s own page with useful information for the visitor.
 Not all sections appearing on the left of our guide, on this place may have information as this is an ongoing project.